flyteorg/flyte/flytectl/docs/source/gen/flytectl_delete_execution-queue-attribute.rst

       - lightyear

 Deletes execution queue attribute for a workflow
-Here the command deletes the execution queue attributes for a workflow
+Here the command deletes the execution queue attributes for a workflow core.control_flow.run_merge_sort.merge_sort

 ::